 When targeting YouTube specifically, you can further control how your ads may appear with video content by limiting the types of videos your ads can appear with.
 These are most useful for businesses trying to protect their brand on YouTube.
 You can exclude the following types of video content on YouTube:

-Let's say that for your "make your own burger" Happy Burgers promotion video, you want to be sure your ads don't show up within video placements that are on sites intended for adult audiences.
-You can exclude the "Video rated MA" category for your videos.
+Let's say that for your "make your own burger" Happy Burgers promotion video, you want to be sure that your ads don't show up within video placements that are on sites intended for adult audiences.
+You can exclude the "DL-MA" category for your videos.